mhos/prtg-slack-webhook/README.md

 # PRTG to Slack Notification Integration

 - This integration enables PRTG monitoring alerts to be sent directly to Slack channels.
-- The Slack notifications provides Acknowlege, Pause Monitor and Resume Monitor buttons that uses the PRTG API.
+- The Slack notifications provides Acknowledge, Pause Monitor and Resume Monitor buttons that uses the PRTG API.

 Example Notification:
 ![Slack Example Notification](images/slack-example.png)